gopisainath1718/gopisainath1718/README.md

 I'm Gopi, a robotics engineer in San Jose.

 Founding engineer at Rainier Labs, where I build multi-sensor state estimation and perception pipelines.

-I have Masters in Robtics from Northeastern University.
+I have Masters in Robotics from Northeastern University.
 <!--

 **gopisainath1718/gopisainath1718** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.